vahaponur/repl-pokedex/README.md

 "explore <area_name>" will get the pokemons in that area, you can learn area names with "map" or "mapb" EXAMPLE USAGE
-"explore canalave-city-area" will get all the pokemons in canavale city area "exit" will stop the program
+"explore canalave-city-area" will get all the pokemons in canavale city area "catch <pokemon_name>" Throws a Pokeball to given pokemon, success rate depens on base experience (Higher is harder) "inspect <pokemon_name>" Inspects a pokemon if it is on the Pokedex "pokedex" : Shows the name of pokemons on your pokedex "exit" will stop the program
 ```